Escale-to/escale-foundation/FOUNDATION.md

 Such decisions, when they become relevant, will be addressed in separate documents, at a later stage, and only if they remain aligned with the foundational intent expressed here.

 This document defines *what Escale is* and *what it protects*, not *how it must be built*, *marketed*, or *expanded*.

 ---

+## Document Integrity

+This document is versioned and timestamped through Git.

+The authoritative reference for version 1.0 is the Git tag `v1.0`.

+---